 Mickey’s Toontown Rope Drop Strategy at Disneyland

-If you have young kids that aren’t super interested in rides, Mickey’s Toontown is a great option for your morning rope drop strategy.
+If you have young kids who aren’t super interested in rides, Mickey’s Toontown is a great option for your morning rope drop strategy.
 This is also a great second strategy if you are going with young kids who won’t be willing or able to go on the larger thrill rides in some of the other lands.

 Don’t worry though, there are rides in this land that we will include, but if you head here, there is a lot more exploring to be done.
 You will start off with one of the most popular attractions right now – Mickey and Minnie’s Runaway Railway.
 Note that the line may look long, but it moves super fast (and after that first wave, the ride always tends to go down around 45 minutes after opening).